DanielOBenson/inav/docs/VTOL.md

 # VTOL Configuration Steps

 ### The VTOL functionality is achieved by switching/transitioning between two configurations stored in the FC.
-VTOL specific configurations are Mixer Profiles with associated PID profiles.
-One profile set is for fixed-wing(FW) mode, One is for multi-copter(MC) mode.
-Configuration/Settings other than Mixer/PID profiles are shared among two modes
+VTOL specific configurations are Mixer Profiles with associated mixer profiles.
+One profile set is for fixed-wing(FW) mode, one is for multi-copter(MC) mode.
+Configuration/Settings other than Mixer Profiles are shared among the two modes
 ![Alt text](Screenshots/mixerprofile_flow.png)

 0. **Find a DIFF ALL file for your model and start from there if possible**
-   - Be aware that `MIXER PROFILE 2` RC mode setting introduced by diff file can get your stuck in a mixer_profile. remove or change channel to proceed
+   - Be aware that `MIXER PROFILE 2` RC mode setting introduced by diff file can get you stuck in a mixer_profile. remove or change channel to proceed
 1. **Setup Profile 1:**
    - Configure it as a normal fixed-wing/multi-copter.